The University of Florida Department of Otolaryngology welcomes applicants to our fellowship in Gainesville, Florida.

 The Division of Head and Neck Surgical Oncology & Microvascular Reconstructive Surgery is committed to training Otolaryngologists in Advanced Head and Neck Oncologic & Reconstructive Surgery.
 This is a post-residency program that involves advanced training in the diagnosis and treatment of head and neck neoplasms as well as the reconstruction of complex head and neck defects following cancer extirpation and trauma.

 The fellow will receive a robust experience in the spectrum of head and neck surgery while enjoying the many benefits of North Central Florida living.
-Click here for more information about living in Gainesville.

 The fellowship is 1 year, but can be extended to 2 years.
 This can be decided upon on a yearly basis.
 A minimum of 1 year is required.
 If the fellow wishes to obtain more surgical experience or perform more research, a second year may be added.